 Job 1:22 In all this Job did not sin by charging God with wrongdoing.

-It’s difficult to imagine the impact of all the disasters that happened to Job in chapter one.
-Scripture describes him as being blameless and upright; one who feared God and shunned evil.
-But through no fault of his own, loss, destruction and death were involved in each of the 4 messages brought to him, one after another.
-The last one being word of the death of his seven sons and three daughters by a mighty wind causing the house they were feasting in to collapse on them.
+It’s difficult to imagine the impact of all that happened to Job in chapter one.
+Loss, destruction and death were involved in each message brought to him with the last one being the death of his sons and daughters.
 Yet his response was to fall to the ground in worship.

 Seldom will we or anyone we know experience loss of the magnitude that Job did.
 But we do experience loss, pain and tragedy in many forms.
-In such times, how wonderful it would be for our immediate response to be one of worshipping the Lord as Job did.
+How wonderful it would be to respond in such times by worshipping the Lord as Job did.
 Unfortunately many would find it difficult to worship freely in such a time of agony.
-But that is where the verse today is so critically important.
+But that is where the verse today is such a blessing and offers important instruction.

-There are times when we are experiencing difficult and painful things that our hearts are not in the place to worship.
-But hopefully, they are also not in the place to charge our Lord with wrongdoing.
-In such times let us take the faith position of thanking the Lord for keeping us from sinning and asking Him to work the change in us so that our heart-response is to worship Him in the midst of it all.
+There are times when my heart is not in the place to worship.
+But thankfully, it’s not in the place to charge Him with wrongdoing.
+I find myself in a faith position of thanking the Lord for keeping me from sinning and asking Him to work the change in me so that my heart-response is to worship Him in the midst of it all.